 - Freda is closed entirely with Director’s Order.

-- Hancock to Calumet (Jack Stevens) IS OPEN, there is a reroute in the city of Hancock. .
+- Hancock to Calumet (Jack Stevens) IS OPEN.

 - Chassell to Houghton (non-motorized) will be closed for an extended period as well.

 Trail 124 from the snow gauge to Gay is closed.
-Due to wash out.
+Due to logging.
+Also the lower trail to Hoar Lake is closed for logging.
+The upper trail to FISH COVE is open.

-We have had a lot of good staff up here working since last week and have made great progress with a long way to go.
+We have had a lot of good Volunteers doing trail maintenance.
 There is both the economic and public safety aspect that we are working on.
 DNR is committed to rebuilding and connecting as many communities as we can.
-We have begun to reach the point that we need to work on permits and engineer on some of the more complicated issues.

 Thank you all so much for your initial response efforts and ensuring our users were safe with all the trail and washout closings.